interlock-network/interlock-docs/whitepaper.md

 blockchain technology as our transaction-processing platform-component and **Ethereum** as the platform-component on which we mint the actual tokens.
-Solana has addressed many of the outstanding problems found in similar popular blockchains like Ethereum (i.e. transaction-speed energy-efficiency infinite-smart-contract-loops etc).
+Solana has addressed many of the outstanding problems found in similar popular blockchains like Ethereum (i.e. transaction-speed, energy-efficiency, infinite-smart-contract-loops, etc).
 In fact, the Interlock Network is simply not feasible on any blockchain that does not have cheap transactions.
-We had hoped that we would be able to use Ethereum since it has an enormous ecosystem and is very popular, but its transactions are thousands of times more expensive then Solana's.
+We had hoped that we would be able to use Ethereum since it has an enormous ecosystem and is very popular, but its transactions are thousands of times more expensive than Solana's.
 We do however recognize the value of Ethereum's ERC-20 standard and the ability to use existing wallets and to transact with other people on Ethereum &mdash; so we are minting the coins on Ethereum but connecting them to Solana using the Wormhole bridge between these two blockchains.
 Ideally, we would use a single popular blockchain like Ethereum but the physics and economics of these technologies makes that impossible, presently.
-However, if the newer versions of Ethereum increase the TPS and decrease their transaction-costs we could see ourselves porting our code over to these future version of Ethereum &mdash; assuming that Solana does not supplant Ethereum in the meantime.
+However, if the newer versions of Ethereum increase the TPS and decrease their transaction-costs we could see ourselves porting our code over to these future versions of Ethereum &mdash; assuming that Solana does not supplant Ethereum in the meantime.

 To be honest, we are still not 100 percent certain that our